Lakorthus/100-days-of-code/README.md

 **Thoughts** My day started as usual.
 I woke up and went through a couple of #codewars exercises before heading to the gym, it was now nine am, and the session of School of code was about to start, a feeling as if a great experience was about to begin struck in me.
 I'm so lucky and grateful for this opportunity, hoping more days like this happen more often.

+### Day 5: Sep 27, Tuesday

+**Today's Progress**: Computational thinking and deeper understanding of GitHub and workflow when you are on teams PULL and PUSH.

+**Thoughts**: Great Exercises to practice problem-solving skills.
+I could not complete them at first but slowly got to the answers.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)